yuchaojiang/yuchaojiang.github.io/pages/team.md

 ---
 layout: page
-title: Lab Members
+title: Meet the Team
-description: Meet the team!
+description: Lab members
 ---

 **We are actively looking for graduate students (from Biostatistics and Bioinformatics & Computational Biology) and postdocs.
 Interested candidates should directly email Dr. Jiang with CVs.**